CrunchyData/postgres-operator-client/docs/content/reference/_index.md

 ---
-title: "PGO Client Reference"
+title: PGO Client Reference
+aliases:
+- /reference/pgo
 ---
-## kubectl-pgo
+## pgo

 pgo is a kubectl plugin for PGO, the open source Postgres Operator